Prosody (linguistics): Attributes of prosody

 In the study of prosodic aspects of speech, it is usual to distinguish between auditory measures (subjective impressions produced in the mind of the listener) and objective measures (physical properties of the sound wave and physiological characteristics of articulation that may be measured objectively).
 Auditory (subjective) and objective (acoustic and articulatory) measures of prosody do not correspond in a linear way.
 Most studies of prosody have been based on auditory analysis using auditory scales.

-There is no agreed number of prosodic variables.
-In auditory terms, the major variables are:
+Auditorily, the major prosodic variables are: